Chief Human Resources Officer: example job description

 -

-What is the typical salary of a Chief Information Officer in New Zealand?
+What is the typical salary of a Chief Human Resources Officer in New Zealand?

-The typical salary range for a Chief Information Officer (CIO) in New Zealand is $200,000 – $420,000 per annum, depending on factors such as organisation size, industry, location, and the scale of the organisation’s technology environment.
+The typical salary range for a Chief Human Resources Officer (CHRO) in New Zealand is $190,000 – $350,000 per annum, depending on factors such as organisation size, industry, location, and the scale of the people function.

 -

-What is the current market like for hiring a Chief Information Officer?
+What is the current market like for hiring a Chief Human Resources Officer?

-However, the pool of experienced CTOs with both strong technical expertise and executive leadership capability remains relatively limited.
-As a result, organisations often face strong competition when hiring senior technology leaders.
+However, the pool of candidates who combine strategic HR expertise with executive leadership capability is relatively limited.
+As a result, organisations may face competition when hiring for CHRO roles.

 -

-What traits do successful Chief Information Officers have?
+What traits do successful Chief Human Resources Officers have?

-Understanding these traits can help you identify a CIO who will excel in your organisation.
+Understanding these traits can help you identify a CHRO who will excel in your organisation.

-Download our job specification template for more on what to look for in a Chief Information Officer.
+Download our job specification template for more on what to look for in a Chief Human Resources Officer.

 Secure top talent for your next hire

-As one of New Zealand's most trusted technology staffing agencies, we hire talent for the most dynamic, and the most prestigious organisations in the country.
+As one of New Zealand's most trusted executive search firms, we hire talent for some of the most dynamic and prestigious organisations in the country.

 Tell us about an upcoming hiring requirement to discuss how we can support your needs with a bespoke talent solution.